 - High-dimensional by nature: machine learning applications are hungry for bigger data.
 Rather than constraining our technology to a plane — like in silicon photonics — we should leverage all three dimensions, by shaping 2D information directly into beams of light.

 - Unique in its simplicity: our technology should rely on off-the-shelf technology.
 It should be robust and allow for rapid iteration.
 While silicon photonics still struggles with manufacturing, LightOn’s accelerators are already available on the cloud.

 - Linear algebra oriented: modern science and engineering are built on linear algebra.
-Rather than implementing logic rules, our technology should focus and implement specialized building blocks for linear algebra.
+Rather than implementing logic rules, our technology should implement specialized building blocks for linear algebra.